Masa people: Religion

 45% of the population is Muslim, and other 45% is Christian.
 Thirty percent are mainline Catholics or Protestants; another fifteen percent are Evangelical Christians.
 There are often clashes between the different religious groups.

 Farming and fishing

 The Massa enjoy the most diversified food resources (Garine 1964).
 They cultivate their staple, early red sorghum (Sorghum caudatum) and also engage all year round in profitable fishing in the Logone River and its affluent.
 Over the last thirty years the introduction of cash crops has influenced food economy through monetarisation and by the extensive cultivation of a new staple, rice, which is cultivated mainly by northern Massa.
 They also grow some groundnuts.

 The Massa settled on river banks in order to practice fishing.
-As a result, they have a very monotonous diet to accompany their fish sauces - sorrel, okra and false sesame.
+As a result, they have a monotonous diet to accompany their fish sauces - sorrel, okra and false sesame.
 Because they are such good weavers, have developed a broad range of fishing devices and techniques that allows them to also become fresh and dried fish traders.